16 digital tools for people who want to understand and shape customer experience

 Of course in an ideal world great tools strike a balance between being functional as well as having a great form that is nice to interact with.
 Most importantly, the tools that will be best suited to you will depend on what challenges you are faced with, and what you are trying to achieve.

-With service design tools there is a focus on helping organizations to have a more refined understanding of their customers' experience, and specifically what their customers needs are in relation to services that are being provided.
+With CX tools there is a focus on helping organizations to have a more refined understanding of their customers' experience, and specifically what their customers needs are in relation to services that are being provided.
 This understanding can be of great value for helping organizations innovate their service delivery methods and make business decisions that will improve outcomes, for all stakeholders involved in their services.

 There is a lot to be said for the humble sheet of paper, mandatory sticky notes and permanent marker.
 These three tools have become a hallmark of service design efforts and an instantly recognizable feature of people engaged in co-creation or customer experience related activities (for better, or for worse).
 There is no denying that these are incredibly practical and tactile tools.
 They can allow an entire group of people to engage with, manipulate and display information.

-This article is not intended to discredit these existing physical tools, but rather look at how a digital toolkit can augment our existing tools and enable the adoption of service design methods of working to better integrate with your organizations.
+This article is not intended to discredit these existing physical tools, but rather look at how a digital toolkit can augment our existing tools and enable the adoption of CX design methods of working to better integrate with your organizations.

 - Digital tools can provide you with easily modifiable frameworks for organizing our thoughts